Jonathan-admin/Orinoco-Front-end/README.md

 * You also need to clone Orinoco-Front-end.
 This folder represents the work requested during the entire project.
 It will be the entire visible side of the iceberg for a visitor.

   We will focus on the visual aspect, the features that will run on the client side and we will send requests to the server in order to receive and send information. at the back-end.
-The folder is located at URL => [https://github.com/Jonathan-admin/Orinoco-Front-end.git](Front-end repository link).
+The folder is located at URL => [Front-end repository link](https://github.com/Jonathan-admin/Orinoco-Front-end.git).

   => It is the customer ..

   It consists:
   * A "fonts" folder including the different fonts of the application
   * A "templates" folder including the source code in HTML
   * An "images" folder including all the images of the site
   * A "styles" folder including CSS styles for the visual aspect
   * A "scripts" folder including all the JS code necessary for the dynamism of the application
   * From an HTML index.html file, the entry point of the application.
   * A readme file indicating the actions to be performed to test the front-end part of the Orinoco site.

  As the site is dynamic, it is preferable to use a local web server.